 In addition to rewarding yourself, make sure to take care of your body.
 Don’t neglect healthful eating and sleeping habits.
 Many caregivers do a lot of lifting – make sure to take the time to stretch regularly.
+Try a new relaxation technique, like guided imagery to help alleviate your stress.
 And take one to two 20-minute walks each day – this will help with your physical and mental health.

 Caring for a loved one can be a lonely experience, but you are NOT alone.
 Seek out other caregivers with whom you can relate.
 The support you’ll receive from others who understand what you’re going through is invaluable.